 It’s big then?

-Is the panel “imposed” on the parties?
+Are the arbitrators “imposed” on the parties?

 Is the list still just made up of retired judges?

 No, it also welcomes lawyers, an increasing number of whom hail from outside the US.
-A notable recent arrival was Olswang’s former head of arbitration, Andrew Aglionby, who was rumoured to be returning to the English bar before it emerged he had joined JAMS’s “completely independent, credible chambers-type set-up in London” in 2015.
+A notable recent arrival was Olswang’s former head of arbitration, Andrew Aglionby, who was rumoured to be returning to the English Bar before it emerged he had joined JAMS’s “completely independent, credible chambers-type set-up in London” in 2015.
 Neutrals are in some cases attracted by a feature of JAMS’s ownership structure.